kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 ### Delete/invalidate a short-lived ServiceAccount token {#delete-short-lived}

-Short lived ServiceAccount tokens automatically expire after the amount specified during their creation.
+Short lived ServiceAccount tokens automatically expire after the time-limit specified during their creation.
 There is no central record of tokens issued, so there is no way to revoke individual tokens.

-If you absolutely have to revoke a short-lived token before its expiration, you can delete and re-create the ServiceAccount it is associated to.
+If you have to revoke a short-lived token before its expiration, you can delete and re-create the ServiceAccount it is associated to.
 This will change its UID and hence invalidate **all** ServiceAccount tokens that were created for it.